Mid-Atlantic NA Regional Contest

 Here are the site-specific pages, with info about parking, check-in location, schedule, etc.:

-Christopher Newport University, James Madison University, Johns Hopkins, UNC Chapel Hill, Virginia Tech, and Wilkes University.
+Christopher Newport University, Johns Hopkins [contact da ve ho AT jhu.edu], NCSU, Virginia Tech, and Wilkes University.
 Please contact the site-director, for further site-specific information.

 Contacts